Authorization and policy decisions

 Related information: Dynamic OAuth 2.0 authorization

-When you configure policy sets to protect resources, AM acts as the policy decision point (PDP), whereas AM web and Java agents act as policy enforcement points (PEP).
-In other words, an agent or other PEP takes responsibility only for enforcing a policy decision rendered by AM.
-When you configure applications and their policies in AM, you use AM as a policy administration point (PAP).
+When you configure policy sets to protect resources, Identity Cloud acts as the policy decision point (PDP), whereas the web and Java policy agents act as policy enforcement points (PEP).
+In other words, an agent or other PEP takes responsibility only for enforcing a policy decision made by Identity Cloud.
+When you configure applications and their policies in Identity Cloud, you use Identity Cloud as a policy administration point (PAP).

 Authorization policies work to protect resources in the following way:

-A PEP requests a policy decision from AM, specifying the target resource(s), the policy set, and information about the subject and environment.
+A PEP requests a policy decision from Identity Cloud, specifying the target resource(s), the policy set, and information about the subject and environment.

 When multiple policies apply for a particular resource, the default logic for combining decisions is that the first evaluation resulting in a decision to deny access takes precedence over all other evaluations.